Francianeny/holbertonschool-low_level_programming/README.md

-not empty proj function pointer
+not empty proj variadic functions